Clastify logo

 C.

-number of neutrons but different numbers of protons.
+They have the same number of protons and different numbers of neutrons.

 D.